wellyshen/use-places-autocomplete/README.md

 It helps you convert address (e.g. "Section 5, Xinyi Road, Xinyi District, Taipei City, Taiwan") into geographic coordinates (e.g. latitude 25.033976 and longitude 121.5645389) or restrict the results to a specific area by [Google Maps Geocoding API](https://developers.google.com/maps/documentation/javascript/geocoding).

+In case you want to restrict the results to a specific area you will have to pass the `address` and the `componentRestrictions` matching the [GeocoderComponentRestrictions interface](https://developers.google.com/maps/documentation/javascript/reference/geocoder#GeocoderComponentRestrictions).

 ```js
 import { getGeocode } from 'use-places-autocomplete';